 Remember, unindicted co-conspirators in the Holy Land Foundation case, because 9-11, well, some people did something.

-Because they recognized that some people did something, and that all of us were starting to lose access to our civil liberties.
+CARE was founded after 9-11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties.

-Okay, and then she literally goes on to explain, and I don't have time to play it now, joking about people saying Al-Qaeda in Hezbollah after 9-11.
+Okay, and then she literally goes on to explain, and I don't have time to play it now, joking about people saying al-Qaeda in Hezbollah after 9-11.

-I mean, that's pretty pretty devastating.
+I mean, that's pretty devastating.

-Now, you know, so the president's saying, well, go back to your country when you fix your country and you'll learn how to fix that, come back and teach us how to do it here.
+Now, you know, so the president's saying, well, go back to your country when you fix your country and you'll learn how to fix that.

 Women who consent to abortion or cause one are punished to one to five years in jail.

-If you say anything that's anti-Islam that brings the religion of Islam into contempt or bringing into contempt persons professing their faith in Islam or objects to dedicated to worship, they're punished by two years.
+If you say anything that's anti-Islam, that brings the religion of Islam into contempt or bringing into contempt persons professing their faith in Islam or objects to dedicated to worship, they're punished by two years.

 If you happen to be gay and you engage in intercourse, well, that is punishable by three months to three years.

-I don't know what the issue is about her marriage to her brother, whether that's true or not.
+If you look at the Somalia Penal Code and you have the controversy, I don't know what the issue is about her marriage to a brother, whether that's true or not.

 I'm looking and reading all the articles.